10 Best Apps For Small Business Owners

 Staying on top of your to-do list is a challenge every small business owner knows all too well, but thanks to cloud-based apps like Todoist, organizational nirvana is not far away.

 Todoist is the most well-rounded task organizer available.
-It boasts an impressive list of features and support for devices across more than 10 different platforms, making it accessible and functional for small business owners and big business owners alike.
+It boasts an impressive list of features and support for devices across more than 10 platforms, making it accessible and functional for small and big business owners.

 Todoist helps you:

-Todoist’s basic features are free to use, with a $39 yearly subscription opening up several powerful add-ons, like location-based reminders and project templates.
-If you need organizational hand holding – hey, did you remember where you left the keys? – Todoist might be the app you’ve been searching for.
+Todoist’s basic features are free, but a $39 yearly subscription unlocks several powerful add-ons, like location-based reminders and project templates.
+If you need organizational help, did you remember where you left the keys? – Todoist might be the app you’ve been searching for.

 Tripcase

-Travel organizer app Tripcase describes itself as “a single place for all of your trips.”
+Travel organizer app Tripcase is “a single place for all of your trips.”
 It provides travelers with features that make travel easier, including:

 Tripcase makes adding flights easy by creating new itineraries from forwarded flight confirmation emails.
 It also lets you share trips with others so they can receive notifications of trip changes.
 It’s available online and for iOS and Android.

-The majority of Tripcase’s features are free, but access to its expense and receipt tracking feature requires a $6 yearly subscription fee.
-If you and your business are, well, going places, Tripcase is a good thing to pack along.
+Most of Tripcase’s features are free, but access to its expense and receipt tracking feature requires a $6 yearly subscription fee.
+If you and your business are going places, Tripcase is a good thing to pack.

 Adobe Scan

-Creative software veteran Adobe recently tossed its hat into the crowded “use your phone as a scanner” ring with their release of the aptly-named Adobe Scan.
+Creative software veteran Adobe recently entered the crowded “use your phone as a scanner” market with the release of the aptly named Adobe Scan.

 As the name suggests, Adobe Scan lets you turn photos of documents, whiteboards, and other “analog platforms” into high-quality PDFs.
 It also features powerful text recognition that turns your scans into searchable, selectable text and provides cloud storage for your files via their Creative Cloud product.

-Business owners of all kinds can save time and energy otherwise spent hanging over a clunky scanner by expediting an otherwise tedious job.
-Adobe Scan is a free app and available for iOS and Android devices.
+Business owners of all kinds can save time and energy otherwise spent hanging over a clunky scanner by expediting a tedious job.
+Adobe Scan is a free app available for iOS and Android devices.

 Evernote

-Thanks to Adobe Scan, you can have a virtual stack of scanned documents piling up in your digital workspace.
-This can get out of hand fast, so once you’ve scanned your documents, organize them (and lots of other file types) with Evernote.
+Thanks to Adobe Scan, you can have a virtual stack of scanned documents in your digital workspace.
+This can get out of hand quickly, so once you’ve scanned your documents, organize them (and many other file types) with Evernote.

 Evernote is one of the first “everything bucket” apps.
-Even though there have been several high-profile competitors (including Google Keep and Microsoft’s OneNote), Evernote’s cross-platform support and reliable sync are hard to beat.
+Although several high-profile competitors have been introduced (including Google Keep and Microsoft’s OneNote), Evernote’s cross-platform support and reliable sync are hard to beat.

-Evernote’s free tier caps monthly uploads to a total of 60MB with up to two synced devices, but yearly subscriptions starting at $47 are available if you need more.
+Evernote’s free tier caps monthly uploads to 60MB with up to two synced devices, but yearly subscriptions starting at $47 are available if you need more.

 Dropbox